BYO GCP Account¶

 Navigate to your Google Cloud Platform console by going to https://console.cloud.google.com/

 Locate and copy the Project ID found in your GCP console Dashboard.

 In a separate tab, navigate to your Xi Frame platform account.
 You can configure a new cloud provider on either the Org or Customer entity level.
 For this example, we will be configuring the GCP Cloud Account on the Organization level.
 Click the ellipsis listed to the right of the Org and select “Edit.”

-Navigate to the “Cloud Provider” tab and click “Add Cloud Account” in the upper right corner of the screen.
+Navigate to the “Cloud Accounts” tab and click “Add Cloud Account” in the upper right corner of the screen.